Introduction

 Definitions

-- Usage Data: Data collected automatically through the Service
+- Data collected automatically through the Service

 Information We Collect